-5th Circuit Pattern Instruction 2.21 STOCK INSTRUCTION 2 (Non-English Speaking Juror) Ladies and gentlemen, we have at least one [non-English-speaking] [hearing-impaired] juror who is participating in this case.
-The law permits all citizens to serve on a jury whether or not [English is their first language] [they are hearing-impaired].
+STOCK INSTRUCTION 2 (Hearing-Impaired Juror) Ladies and gentlemen, we have at least one hearing-impaired juror who is participating in this case.
+The law permits all citizens to serve on a jury whether or not they are hearing-impaired.
 You must include this [these] juror(s) in all deliberations and discussions on this case.
 To help you communicate, the juror(s) will be using the services of the official court interpreter.
 The following rules govern the conduct of the interpreter and the jury: - 1.
-The interpreter's only function in the jury room is to interpret between [English and [the non-English-speaking juror(s)' native language]] [speech and sign language]. - 2.
+The interpreter's only function in the jury room is to interpret between speech and sign language. - 2.
 The interpreter is not permitted to answer questions, express opinions, have direct conversations with other jurors or participate in your discussions or deliberations. - 3.
 The interpreter is only permitted to speak directly to a member of the jury to ensure that the interpreter's equipment is functioning properly and to advise the jury foreperson if a specific interpreting problem arises that is not related to the factual or legal issues in the case. - 4.
 No gesture, expression, sound or movement made by the interpreter in the jury room should influence your opinion or indicate how you should vote. - 5.
-If you can speak both English and [the language of the non-English speaker] [read sign language], you must speak only English in the jury room so the rest of the jury is not excluded from any conversation. - 6.
+If you can both speak English and read sign language, you must speak only English in the jury room so the rest of the jury is not excluded from any conversation. - 6.
 Leave all interpretations to the official court interpreter.
-The interpreter is the only person permitted to interpret conversations inside the jury room and testimony in the courtroom.
-7. You must immediately report any deviation from these rules by submitting a note identifying the problem to the judge or court personnel.
+The interpreter is the only person permitted to interpret conversations inside the jury room and testimony in the courtroom. - 7.
+You must immediately report any deviation from these rules by submitting a note identifying the problem to the judge or court personnel.
 Source: NM UJI 110A STOCK INSTRUCTION 3 (Corporation as Party) The (plaintiff, defendant, or other party) in this case is a corporation.
-A corporation is entitled to t he same fair and unprejudiced treatment as an individual and you should decide the case with the sa ame impartiality as you would use in deciding a case between individuals.
-Source: NM UJI 13-114 (Multiple Plaintiffs) Although there is more than one plaintiff in this action, it does not follow from that fact alone that if one is entitled to recover, another is entitled to recover.
+A corporation is entitled to the same fair and unprejudiced treatment as an individual and you should decide the case with the same impartiality as you would use in deciding a case between l individuals.

+Source: NM UJI 13-114 STOCK INSTRUCTION 4 (Multiple Plaintiffs) Although there is more than one plaintiff in this action, it does not follow from that fact alone that if one is entitled to recover, another is entitled to recover.
 The rights of the various plaintiffs in this lawsuit are separate and distinct, and you should decide the issues as if each plaintiff had brought a separate lawsuit.

-[In this connection, you will note that some of the instructions apply to one plaintiff, while

-other instructions apply to all plaintiffs.]
+[In this connection, you will note that some of the instructions apply to one plaintiff, while other instructions apply to all plaintiffs.]
 Source: